pigozzif/DSSC/Assignments/Day5/README.md

 Each block transposes one of the 32x32 sub-blocks and is laid down as a 32x(THREADS_PER_BLOCK / 32) geometry.
 Blocks are arranged in a grid of dimensions (8192 / 32)x(8192 / 32).

 The tests have been carried out as follows.
 A matrix of size 8192 * 8192 was allocated, as required.
 Then, timings are recorded for the naive transposition and the fast one, with a varying number of threads per block (numbers investigated are 64, 256, 512, 1024).
-In addition, memory bandwidth can be computed GB/s.
 The results are as follows:

 | NAIVE TRANSPOSE TIME | FAST TRANSPOSE TIME| # THREADS PER BLOCK |
 |:--------------------:|:------------------:|:-------------------:|